czawora/globus_tools/README.md

 step 1: get the subject's data onto biowulf

+- install the globus command line tools from https://docs.globus.org/cli/
+- ensure globus is on your path by typing 'which globus'

 - clone the git repo 'globus_tools'
 - find a directory for this repo and run 'git clone https://github.com/czawora/globus_tools.git'